nomath4u/radiusnetworks.github.io/proximitykit/index.md

 ## SDK Download and Install

+### iOS

-Download and install the configuration and framework for your iOS application.
+Download and install the configuration file and library.

+<a class="btn" href="http://proximitykit.com/download">iOS SDK Download and Install</a>
-<a class="btn" href="http://proximitykit.com/download">SDK Download and Install</a>
+<a class="btn" href="http://proximitykit.com/android-download">Android SDK Download and Install</a>

 ## Getting Started